oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Disclosure string is created by JSON-encoding this array and base64url-encoding the byte representation of the resulting string as described in (#disclosures_for_object_properties).
 The same considerations regarding variations in the result of the JSON encoding apply.

-For example, a Disclosure for the second element of the `nationalities` array in the following claim set:
+For example, a Disclosure for the second element of the `nationalities` array in the following JWT Claims Set:

 ```json
 {